What interested you in becoming a Bone Density Technologist?

 What physical and/or soft skills do you need to have to succeed?

-What advice would you give to interested high school students?
+What advice would you give to interested students?

-The advice I would give to interested students would be to shadow an area for a day to see a glimpse of the day to day activities.
-Biology and anatomy are recommended areas of study.
+The advice I would give to interested students would be to shadow an area for a day to see a glimpse of the day-to-day activities.

 What interested you in working at Cleveland Clinic?

-What excites you about working as a Technologist?
+What excites you about working as a Bone Density Technologist?

-What has been your most gratifying experience as a Technologist?
+What has been your most gratifying experience as a Bone Density Technologist?

-What career options do you have as a Technologist?
+What career options do you have as a Bone Density Technologist?